 Sony a7 and Sony 85mm f1.4 GM lens: Biggest portrait lessons learned

 I was not very experienced with the 85mm and I noticed I pretty much kept my settings the same through most of the shoot.
-I shot at f1.4 for the majority of the shoot in order to see how well the focusing worked with shallow depth of field.
+I shot at f1.4 for the majority of the shoot in order to see how well the focussing worked with shallow depth of field.

-The lens and camera paired really well together to produce great quality images.
+The lens and camera paired really well together to produce great-quality images.
 I had to keep my shutter speed slightly high in order to compensate for any camera shake I introduced from shooting hand-held.

 - The Sony a7 doesn’t have IBIS so keep your shutter high in order to compensate for camera shake